Canavan disease

 - Retinitis pigmentosa and seizures (though this is rare).

-For information about testing, see Presentation: Child with macrocephaly and Presentation: Child with developmental delay or intellectual disability.
+For information about genomic testing, see: Presentation: Child with macrocephaly or Presentation: Child with developmental delay or intellectual disability.

 Inheritance and genomic counselling

-The carrier frequency for Canavan disease in the Ashkenazi Jewish population is over 1-in-40.
-For this reason, wherever one or both individuals in a couple from this background is a known carrier of the disorder, the couple may be eligible for R246 Carrier testing at population risk for partners of known carriers of nationally agreed autosomal recessive disorders.
+The carrier frequency for Canavan disease in the Ashkenazi Jewish population is over 1 in 40.
+For this reason, where one partner is either affected with or a known carrier of the disorder, the couple may be eligible for: R246 Carrier testing at population risk for partners of known carriers of nationally agreed autosomal recessive disorders.

 Management